obiwanjacobi/Zsharp/docs/lexical/operators.md

 More mathematic concepts as operators?
 PI (and other constants), rad, deg, vectors, matrix, infinity, sin, cos, tan (inv), rounding (floor, ceiling), medium, mean, average, factorial/permutation/combination, sum...

-Float and double comparison operators?
-Need a range.
-Operator for comparison range/accuracy?

 Operator that cascades the left value?
+See C# pattern matching with `is`.
 So instead of `if c = 42 or c = 101` you can write something like `if c = 42 || 101`.
 See also [match expression](../expressions/match.md).
 Would also work with `if c in (42, 101)`.

 | Operator | Fn Name | Description